aleksnavratil/afterburner/README.md

 __Q.
 Are there better methods than Afterburner for language learning?__

 A. Yes, I strongly suspect that Afterburner + Yabla + [Total Physical Response](https://en.wikipedia.org/wiki/Total_physical_response) with a native speaker tutor is the *best* available pedagogy, and you should do this if you have unlimited money and time.
 In fact TPR *alone* might work better than anything else.
 However, TPR is expensive because you need a human tutor.
-So in terms of learning per dollar, Afterburner is a better deal.